EuPathDB-Infra/EuPathGalaxy/README.md

 # EuPathGalaxy
-VEuPathDB features offered in the [VEuPathDB Galaxy](https://veupathdb.globusgenomics.org/) website, a free, interactive, web-based platform for large-scale data analysis.
+This repo contains the specific VEuPathDB features offered in the [VEuPathDB Galaxy](https://veupathdb.globusgenomics.org/) website, a free, interactive, web-based platform for large-scale data analysis.
+It includes the home page, the (1) tools for exporting data to our VEuPathDB sites, and (2) workflows to generate data that can be exported to our VEuPathDB sites.
 Instructions to access this website from our VEuPathDB sites, at [VEuPathDB Galaxy orientation](https://veupathdb.org/veupathdb/app/galaxy-orientation).

-It provides our own home page, and includes the VEuPathDB written (1) tools for exporting data to our VEuPathDB sites, and (2) workflows to generate data that can be exported to our VEuPathDB sites.

 [VEuPathDB Galaxy](https://veupathdb.globusgenomics.org/) website is built on the software developed by the [Galaxy Project](https://github.com/galaxyproject/galaxy) (this is the [Galaxy public website](https://usegalaxy.org/)).
 Our galaxy site is maintained by [Globus Genomics](https://globusgenomics.org/).